Thierry Breton: Controversies

 In late 2005, French police carried out at least a dozen raids – including on Breton's office – in connection with complaints about accounting irregularities at Rhodia between 1999 and 2004 and in connection with the sale of assets by the pay-television company Canal Plus to the electronics company Thomson.

 On 1 April 2021, Breton told the media that no vaccines would be exported from the EU unless Astrazeneca fulfills its obligations towards the EU.
-This prompted outrage from the British Government, who claimed to have invested heavily in a factory in the Netherlands to produce vaccines for the UK.
+This prompted outrage from the British government, who claimed to have invested heavily in a factory in the Netherlands to produce vaccines for the UK.
 The UK threatened to block exports of the raw ingredients to the EU should their position not change.
-Breton and Ursula von der Leyen were described as "vaccine pirates" on social media, despite production and export figures in established news sources showing otherwise.
+Breton and von der Leyen were described as "vaccine pirates" on social media, despite production and export figures in established news sources showing otherwise.
 In an attempt to resolve the issue, Breton initiated negotiations between all involved parties, i.e. the CEO of AstraZeneca Pascal Soriot, and the Dutch, Leiden-based AZ subcontractor vaccine plant, HALIX.
 During these meetings, it emerged that AstraZeneca had conceded that all but one batch of the plant's vaccines would stay in the EU.

-On 12 August 2024, Breton urged X and Elon Musk to censor an interview with former US President Donald Trump.
+On 12 August 2024, Breton urged X and Elon Musk to censor an interview with former US president Donald Trump.

 Personal life

 Breton has been married to journalist Nicole-Valerie Baroin since 1981.
 They have one son and two daughters, with grandchildren living in Berlin.
 Breton speaks some German.

-In 2015, Senegalese President Macky Sall granted Breton and his wife Senegalese citizenship (in addition to their French citizenship) in recognition for their commitment to the country over a period of thirty years.
+In 2015, Senegalese president Macky Sall granted Breton and his wife Senegalese citizenship (in addition to their French citizenship) in recognition for their commitment to the country over a period of thirty years.

 In July 2019, two men wearing ski masks and gloves and wielding handguns broke into Breton's Paris home, beat him and locked him up along with his wife and their live-in chauffeur.
 The thieves made off with a diamond bracelet worth €50,000 and several hundred euros in cash.

 In 2023, Breton purchased Gargilesse Castle in Gargilesse-Dampierre from a local painter, Annick Thévenin, who had bought the castle in 1998 to use as an art gallery.
 Breton is not planning to live there and intends to keep it as a cultural space.